u23608821/COS221_Assignment_5/API_Documentation.md

 - **Success Cases:**
   - If returning records/objects, a `data` field will be included. `message` may also be specified but will not contain usable data.
-  - If the operation is successful but does not return data, include a `message` field will be included without any `data`.
-This can occur when there isn't any records to return, such as in the case of a successful registration or login, or no product adheres to the search/filter criteria.
+  - If the operation is successful but does not return data, a `message` field will be included without any `data`.
+This can occur when there isn't any records to return, such as in the case of a successful registration or login, or when no product adheres to the search/filter criteria.

 - **Error Cases:**
   - Always includes a `message` field with description of the error.